Potentilla rupestris (DRYMOCALLIS) - ROCK CINQUEFOIL

 Deer/Rabbit Resistant: yes / yes

-Attracts Butterflies or Pollinators: we haven't observed, potentially some bees
+Attracts Butterflies or Pollinators: we haven't observed any, potentially some bees

 Attracts Hummingbirds: no